- 10 min read

 Even if you have sold two properties tax-free, the taxable sale of a third property may result in a retroactive tax liability for the first two sales.

-Tax treatment in the case of inheritance or gift of real estate
+Tax treatment for inheritance or gifting of real estate

 Good to know:

-With a subsequent change of tax class, you thus pay between seven and 30 percent instead of 30 to 50 percent.
+With a subsequent change of tax class, you then pay between 7% and 30% instead of 30% to 50%.

-Chain gifts (the property is given away as a gift and then passed on to a third party) are permissible according to the Federal Fiscal Court in order to make the best use of tax-free allowances.
-The prerequisites for legality are:
+Chain gifts (the property is gifted and then re-gifted to a third party) are permissible according to the Federal Fiscal Court in order to optimise the use of allowances.
+The requirements for legality are:

 There is no legal obligation on the part of the original owner to make the gift.

-Different gifts may not be made on the same day.
+Different gifts must not take place on the same day.

-In the case of a gift to children, daughter-in-law or son-in-law, no real estate transfer tax is due.
-In the case of rented properties, ten percent of the market value is tax-free.
+For a gift to children, daughters-in-law or sons-in-law, no real estate transfer tax is due.
+For rented properties, 10% of the fair market value is tax-free.

-The sale of land is a special case.
-Since it is an undeveloped plot of land, it cannot have previously been used as a residential property.
+A special case applies when selling a plot of land.
+As it is undeveloped land, it cannot have been used as your own residential property beforehand.
 Therefore, income tax is due on a profitable sale before the end of the speculation period.

-Property sale - with or without an estate agent?
+Selling property – with or without a real estate agent?

-Selling real estate with an estate agent can be advantageous - despite additional costs; for example, if you want to reduce the capital gain from the transaction in favour of a lower tax burden.
-The costs for an estate agent amount to six to seven percent, which are usually shared equally by the buyer and the seller.
+Selling property with an agent can be advantageous despite additional costs; for example, if you wish to reduce the capital gain from the transaction in favour of a lower tax burden.
+Agent fees are typically six to seven percent, with buyers and sellers usually splitting the cost equally.

 A break-even calculation can tell you whether an estate agent is worthwhile.

-Taxes for the sale of real estate from business assets
+Taxes on the sale of real estate from business assets

 How much tax do you have to pay when selling a house?

-How much tax you have to pay when selling a flat or house depends on whether it is a private or commercial sale.
-These two examples of taxation on the sale of real estate are intended to make this clear:
+How much tax is due on the sale of an apartment or house depends on whether it is a private or commercial sale.
+The following two examples illustrate the taxation of real estate sales:

 Example 1

-A private owner sells a house for 400,000 Euros, which she has owned for four years and does not live in herself.
-The original purchase price at the time was 250,000 euros, the selling costs 20,000 euros.
-The speculation tax on the profit of the sale is due, which amounts to 3.5 percent in Thuringia.
-The individual tax rate of the seller is 30 per cent.
+A private owner sells a house for EUR 400,000, which she has owned for four years and not occupied herself.
+The original purchase price was EUR 250,000, selling costs amount to EUR 20,000.
+Speculation tax on the sale gain is due, for example 3.5%.
+The seller’s individual tax rate is 30%.

-Depending on the situation and the federal state, different requirements apply from the tax office, which is why each individual case should be examined carefully.
+Depending on the situation and federal state, different tax office requirements apply, which is why each individual case should be examined carefully.

 FAQ